Jianbin-IBM/ibm-cp4d-silver-bullet-deployment/deployment_with_cpdctl/README-CICD.md

 For this project once you have a jenkins instance set up, you will need to install the default plugins but also the following plugins.

-- Pipelines Utility Steps v2.16.2
+- Pipeline Utility Steps v2.16.2
 - Python Plugin v1.3
 - SSH server v3.322